 - Lemon juice: Freshly-squeezed is recommended for the brightest flavor.

-- Cream: Three-quarters cup of heavy cream (also called heavy whipping cream) is used for a thick sauce base.
+- Cream: Three-quarters cup of heavy cream (also called heavy whipping cream) is used for a thick lobster ravioli cream sauce base.
 This type of cream has around 36% milk fat.
+Do not substitute milk as this can cause the sauce to separate.

 Step-by-Step Instructions